3. API: AqQueue Class

 String, Buffer, DbObject, Object

 The actual message to be queued.
 This property must be specified.
+When enqueuing, the value is checked to ensure that it conforms to the type expected by that queue.

 priority